Skip to main content

 Partners

-Its mission is to provide free guide dogs and assistance dogs to people living with visual or motor impairments, as well as to young people with autism spectrum disorder.
-As part of the DOGMATICS project, this partnership provides essential practical application, linking the scientific challenges of analysing gait, trajectories and interactions to the concrete practices of matching guide dogs with beneficiaries.
+The project receives financial support from Mira, a non-profit organisation founded in 1981 and recognised as the first French-speaking school in Canada to offer a guide dog programme.
+Its mission is to provide guide dogs and assistance dogs free of charge to people living with visual or mobility impairments, as well as to young people with autism spectrum disorder.
+As part of the DOGMATICS project, this support enables the scientific challenges of analysing gait, trajectories and interactions to be linked to the practical processes of matching guide dogs with beneficiaries.